ironmeld/boot2now/README.md

     * Builds the second boot kernel/disk image, builder-hex0, using the first

 * Builds a series of compilers and tools (in the tool-steps directory) using the boot stage images
-    * First it creates the shell script with source (from stage0-posix) included within
+    * First it creates the build shell script with source (from stage0-posix) embedded within the script
     * It launches the builder (builder-hex0) to build these compilers (hex0, hex1, hex2, M0, M2, etc)
     * It creates a new builder disk image pre-populated with executables it has built
     * The builder writes the disk image back to the hard drive